Lockwood ll from Kevin Boniface on Vimeo.

 An old lady whose light blue fine knit cardigan exactly matched the colour of both her garage door and her meter housing box was very pleased with her parcel of garden bulbs, she said it was “just the right size”.

 Twice in succession during my parcel delivery, the door was answered by a middle-aged woman with a broken arm.

-The German Shepherd in the garden at 62 Mill Street seemed keen to get at me.
-It was stood on its hind legs at the gate barking and growling incessantly.
+The German Shepherd in the garden at 62 Mill Street was keen to get at me.
+It was on its hind legs at the gate barking and growling.
 The fur on its back was on end and it didn’t take its eyes off me as I delivered to the neighbouring houses.
 Eventually, I had to attempt to deliver some mail to the dog’s house.
-As I approached, it became apoplectic, furiously barking and baring its teeth with rage.
+As I approached, it became apoplectic, furiously barking and baring its teeth.
 A thin woman with a blonde perm and skinny jeans opened the door of the house, ran up to the dog and grabbed it by the collar.
-She pulled it down from the gate but it struggled loose and leapt back up, bristling furiously in a distorted frenzy of ill-intent.
-The woman made a second attempt to grab the dog, this time she managed to keep hold long enough for me to pass her her mail.
-“Thank you!” she said, in an eastern european accent, then she added “She is very friendly dog”.
+She pulled it down from the gate but it struggled loose and leapt back up, bristling furiously in a frenzy of ill-intent.
+The woman made a second attempt to grab the dog and this time she managed to keep hold long enough for me to pass her her mail.
+“Thank you!” she said, in an eastern european accent, “She is very friendly dog” she added.